Marketing is an imprecise craft: it's not exactly a science. But despite the number of people who refer to it as 'an art', it's not an art either.

 Developing buyer personas is strongly recommended when implementing HubSpot.
 These buyer personas should inform your marketing plan, NOT just your marketing automation's implementation plan.

 One of the biggest and most frequent mistakes companies make is using buyer personas for the wrong purpose, and with too little depth.
 They end up being too trivial to really make a difference.
 You'll need to seriously put in the time and effort to understand your buyers, before you can make the most of everything that HubSpot offers.

 If you've invested in HubSpot, but suspect you're not maximising its potential for your business, the inbound marketing experts at Aamplify can help.
-Contact our Technology Director, to start developing a strategy that'll get you results.
+Contact us, to start developing a strategy that'll get you results.

 Before the first day, you might also consider leaving a note on your new hire.